aatanasovdev/woocommerce-shipping-wrapper/README.md

 # woocommerce-shipping-wrapper
-A basic WooCommerce wrapper for creating shipping methods
+A basic WooCommerce wrapper for creating shipping methods.
+This repo is only for testing purposes.